sroikl/PlantNN-MSC/readme.md

-# Plant Classification using Multi-Modal Imaging
+# Plant Transpiration Regression using Multi-Modal Imaging

 A PyTorch-based framework for plant classification using multiple imaging modalities, including LWIR (Long-Wave Infrared) and VIR (Visible and Infrared) at various wavelengths.